 12 Steps Program

 Aimed mainly at youngsters with a tendency to addiction, but also open as a prevention program to all teens.

-This model assists individuals, helping them build mental and emotional transformative practices and tools including the ability to recognize and admit that one is experiencing an addiction and a decision to seek help.
+This model assists individuals, helping them build mental and emotional transformative practices and tools including the ability to recognize and admit that he/she is experiencing an addiction and has decided to seek help.